 Crater Lake in Oregon is a magnificent site any time of year, although the snowy weather of January makes it extra special.
 From cross-country skiing to snowshoeing, sledding, snowboarding, and snowmobiling, there are plenty of winter activities to enjoy here.
 Although this area gets more snow than most other places in the US, the park remains open throughout the winter months.

 There’s a chance that you may encounter some road closures if there’s heavy snowfall, which will make it difficult to impossible to reach the lake itself, so make sure to check weather conditions before you depart.
-If you are able to make it to the rim of the majestic lake, the wintertime view is nothing short of spectacular.
+If you can make it to the rim of the majestic lake, the wintertime view is nothing short of spectacular.

 5. Mammoth Lakes, California